neerajkumarvaid/Data-Science-From-Scratch-Python/README.md

 # Data-Science-From-Scratch-Python
-This repository contains my implementation of the algorithms discussed in the book entitled "Data Science From Scratch" by Joel Grus.
+This repository contains my implementation of the algorithms described in the book "Data Science From Scratch" by Joel Grus.
 I used Python 3.7 to code these algorithms.

 | **S.No.**| **File name** | **Description** |